English 298 or 498 Seminar + English 491 Internship

 The Community Literacy Program offers a unique opportunity to combine academic research with experiential learning, bringing the two together through discussion, presentation and writing.
-Participants re-examine their own lives as students in addition to reading and writing about current issues in American education, such as the nature and purpose of schooling, Common Core State Standards, literacy, conflict and discipline, assessment and accountability, rapidly changing demographics, the nature and construction of "at risk" status, the importance of early childhood education and out-of-school literacy, and the role of civic engagement in public education.
+Participants re-examine their own lives as students in addition to reading and writing about current issues in American education, such as equitable and anti-racist pedagogies, the nature and purpose of schooling, Common Core State Standards, literacy, conflict resolution and discipline, assessment and accountability, rapidly changing demographics, the nature and construction of "at risk" status, the importance of early childhood education and out-of-school literacy, and the role of civic engagement in public education.

 In the Words of CLP Participants